 Regardless of the causes of eczema, Chinese herbal medicine and acupuncture can treat eczema.
-Regular treatment with acupuncture and herbal medicine can reduce itchiness, scaling, redness, raised patches and decrease the frequency of flare-ups.
+Regular treatment with acupuncture and herbal medicine can reduce itchiness, scaling, redness, raised patches, and decrease the frequency of flare-ups.

 For people who experience eczema seasonally, with allergies, or in certain weather, acupuncture can also help.
 When even traditional Western medications don’t seem to be working, acupuncture will.

 Acupuncture for Eczema works by helping to restore the body’s natural balance, and it does this by reducing whatever is in excess in the body and building up what is deficient.
-In essence, what this does is to relax the overactive immune system causing eczema.
+In essence, what this does is relax the overactive immune system causing eczema.
 When using acupuncture for eczema, it is advised to use topical herbal medicine to support the acupuncture treatments and cool red inflamed skin.

 Standard acupuncture for eczema treatment should take about 3 to 6 months of regular therapy sessions with herbal medicine.
-Treatment for flaking, redness, and itching might take longer without herbal medicine.
+Treatment for flaking, redness and itching might take longer without herbal medicine.

 A change in diet is important for the treatment of eczema, but without it, a complete resolution is very unlikely.
 The acupuncture therapy is capped by consolidating treatments to ensure symptoms don’t recur.

 At the Philadelphia Acupuncture Clinic, Dr. Tsan and associates have academic and clinical experience in Acupuncture for Eczema.
-To make an appointment for Acupuncture Evaluation and treatment call our clinic (267) 403-3085 or use our online scheduling system.
+To make an appointment for Acupuncture Evaluation and treatment contact our clinic (267) 403-3085 or use our online scheduling system.